 What’s up with all the waterworks?
 Does your dog whine, wiggle, and pee when you return home after a long day?
 Or does your dog pee when you pet him?
-There can be several reasons why dogs pee when you come home?
+Ever wonder why dogs pee when you come home?
 If you have a new holiday pup, you may face this issue, especially with very young dogs.

 Dogs pee when excited, and puppies pee when scared.
 It also can be a sign of deference, especially in puppies, and this normal display happens when the dog declares you as the “boss.”
 Of course, you don’t want your dog to be scared.
 We want our dogs to offer deference to us, but the wet floor ratchets up YOUR stress levels, too.
 After all, the dog is house trained and knows better, and you’ve shamed him so he understands wetting isn’t acceptable.